BSO

 - Ginsberg had a long term relationship with Peter Orlovsky (above left) that has often been cited as a role model of an enduring homosexual romance.
 However Ginsberg's journals reveal that their relationship was much rockier behind the scenes than the public ever saw, including incidents of violence.

 - There are also details revealed that portray other figures of the beat generation in a different light.
-Jack Kerouac is shown as being much sharper in his final alcoholic phase than he is usually given credit for.
+Jack Kerouac is shown as being sharper in his final alcoholic phase than he is usually given credit for.
 Neal Cassady, previously thought to have had only a brief homosexual affair with Ginsberg, is revealed as having had a much more extensive sexual relationship, much of which was conducted in secret because Cassady was married at the time.

 - Although Ginsberg was so famous that to this day he is the only modern poet that most Americans can recognize from a photograph, this book says Ginsberg was secretly jealous of the fame of rock stars and wished he could be one himself.
 He also apparently had a lot more private (non-sexual) interaction with Bob Dylan than was previously known.

-So while I think I Celebrate Myself is a good read for the true beat generation fan in search of formerly unavailable details, the general reader would probably find this book lacking in overview and more in-depth than they would require.
+So while I think I Celebrate Myself is a good read for the true beat generation fan in search of formerly unavailable details, the general reader would probably find this book lacking in its overview and more in-depth than they would require.

 Old Pine Point